sumeetpalsingh/GERAS2017/README.md

 shiny_GERAS_Tf: files necessary to run the Shiny app.
 Must be in the same folder as Shiny_GERAS_Tf.R

+HumanPancreas: files for training and testing human pancreatic GERAS

 ## Files contained here are:
 ('Tf' in file names denoted 'Tensorflow', the API used to develop the machine learning framework).